lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 }
 ```

 As the name of the SSM parameter suggests, these SSM parameters are managed directly by Canonical (the company behind Ubuntu).
 You can also see that there is a specific path structure to identify the AMI ID.
+If you are curious to find out more and to discover all the available images you can check out [Finding Ubuntu Images with the AWS SSM Parameter Store](https://discourse.ubuntu.com/t/finding-ubuntu-images-with-the-aws-ssm-parameter-store/15507).

-One more thing to notice is that SSM parameters are region specific.
-You can have the same parameter key in different region and therefore have different values in different regions (given the same key).
+One more thing to notice is that SSM parameters are region-specific.
+You can have the same parameter key in different regions and therefore have different values in different regions (given the same key).

-I am running this command using `eu-west-1` as default region and you can see that the `Value` matches the AMI ID we have manually specified with the AMI map approach.
+I am running this command using `eu-west-1` as the default region and you can see that the `Value` matches the AMI ID we have manually specified with the AMI map approach.
 Try to switch your region using the `--region` flag and you will get the correct AMI ID for the given region.

-This is a rather clever usage of SSM, if you ask me!
+This is a rather clever usage of SSM if you ask me! 🤩

 Enough chit chat, let's see how to use this approach with CDK: